 You’ll read through various tips and tricks to help you start work now and invest in your future.
 All of which are short-term solutions to a fundamental misdirection of motivation.
-Stop attaching your motivation to things that do not matter.
 People, and everything else, will come and go – in and out of your life many times over.
 If you have not gotten used to that by now, life does not fail in teaching this lesson to all.

 Do not attach your motivation to do work to a version of yourself you aim to be.
 Life is the most unpredictable and the most random, as all unpredictable things and random events are part of life.
 Life will shred your expectations quickly, and can leave you with nothing but visions of yourself you failed to meet.
 It is a good and happy thing to accept these truths, don’t view them through lenses of gloom.
-No expectation, no vision, just you and the present moment.
+The only thing you can ever be sure of, is of your perception in the present moment.

 Narrow your vision in life, and have death watch over everything you do.
 Limit your options, and appreciate the ventures of others without trying to mimic them all.
 You will never do it all.
 Focus on the thing before you and feel death breathing down your neck.

-Do things with desperation, as you never know when you’ll cease to exist.
+Do things with desperation, as you never know when you’ll cease to breathe another breath.
 The ones who died didn’t call the time and place.
-Understanding this can only lead to desperate action.
+A true understanding of death’s certain circumstance can only lead to desperate action.
 Read with desperation, write with desperation, and act with it as well.

-Procrastinating is laughing in the face of death, as if to challenge its course of nature.
-Never forget that you live on death’s watch – a fact most learn when the ticks begin to slow.
+Procrastinating is laughing in the face of death, as if to challenge its certain course of nature.
+Never forget that you live on death’s watch – a fact most never fail to remember when the ticks begin to slow.

 To Give, Is the Best Way of Preparing